-No person may legally possess non-tax-paid cigarettes in this State.
+Except as otherwise provided in the Tobacco Products Act, no person may legally possess, sell, or offer for sale, non-tax-paid cigarettes in this State.
 Only licensed distributors may receive non-tax-paid cigarettes.
 Licensed distributors are not allowed to sell, borrow, loan, or exchange non-tax-paid cigarettes to, from, or with other licensed distributors.
 Under no circumstances may non-tax-paid cigarettes be sold or offered for sale, by any person, in North Carolina.

-The possession of more than six hundred (600) cigarettes on which tax has been paid to another state or country, by any person other than a licensed distributor, is prima facie evidence that the cigarettes are possessed in violation.
+The possession of more than six hundred (600) cigarettes on which tax has been paid to another state or country, by any person other than a licensed distributor, is prima facie evidence that the cigarettes are possessed in violation of Part 2 of the Tobacco Products Tax Act.